Where UNESCO Heritage Meets Alpine Wilderness

 • Guided walking tour of Ljubljana

-• Choice of excursion, including entrance tickets: Postojna Cave and Predjama Castle, or Škocjan Caves
+• Choice of excursion: Postojna Cave and Predjama Castle, or guided walking tour of Piran

 Pricing